KillingSpark/sparklauncher/Readme.md

 Maybe set a keyboard shortcut or whatever.

 # Notes #
-In your home directory will be a file .sparklauncher which holds the info what you started how often.
-Delete it to reset. if the launcher crashes maybe the lockfile that prevents multiple instances might be still there preventing it from opening, delete ~/.sparklauncherlock to make it available again. this shouldnt happen tho.
+In your ~/.config/sparklauncher directory will be a file .sparklauncher which holds the info what you started how often.
+Delete it to reset. if the launcher crashes maybe the lockfile that prevents multiple instances might be still there preventing it from opening, delete ~/.config/sparklauncherlock to make it available again. this shouldnt happen tho.